 Takeaway:

-Q: Is it better to price lower initially to avoid adjustments in Ladera Ranch?
+Q: Is it better to price slightly below market to create demand in Ladera Ranch?

 Example: